salmanalibanani/salmanalibanani.com/content/post/where-does-a-business-rule-live.md

 These are important architectural questions.
 They force us to slow down before we allow the same word to travel through the system with five slightly different passports.
 The moment we ask “what do you mean?”, we stop treating a business word as obvious and start treating it as something that must be defined, protected, and tested.

 That is why the philosophical question matters.
-Philosophy is not being added to the discussion so the blog post can wear a slightly more expensive jacket.
-The question of meaning has a practical job.
+Philosophy is not being added to the discussion so that this blog post can wear a slightly more expensive jacket.
+The question of meaning has a practical function.
 It helps us notice that a production bug may not come from bad syntax, bad SQL, or bad React code.
 It may come from the fact that different parts of the system answered the same meaning-question differently.

 ## So What Problem Are We Actually Solving?